 For full details on my papers, see my first author publications on ADS, all of my publications on ADS, and/or my Google Scholar page.

-Star Formation Histories of UV-Luminous Galaxies at z~7
+Star Formation Histories of Galaxies over Cosmic Time

 The Hydrogen Epoch of Reionization Array

-Another method of studying reionization comes directly from the neutral hydrogen in the IGM.
+The neutral hydrogen in the IGM provides a different method to study reionization.
 Neutral hydrogen emits radiation with a wavelength of 21 centimeters during its spin-flip transition, and this spectral line is a promising probe of the EoR.
 However, actually detecting the line requires overcoming significant observational challenges.
 These effects can be environmental (e.g. bright radio foregrounds from galactic and extragalactic sources, radio frequency interference, and atmospheric attenuation), or instrumental (e.g. calibration errors).

 The Hydrogen Epoch of Reionization Array (HERA) is a radio interferometer currently under construction in South Africa designed to probe the large-scale structure during reionization via power spectral measurements of 21 cm line.
 I used HERA commissioning data to examine the effects of radio frequency interference and calibration systematics on measurements of the 21 cm power spectrum from the EoR, with the eventual goal of understanding the impacts of these systematics on astrophysical parameter estimation from 21 cm EoR measurements.